-3. An electoral subject/a candidate for electoral subject that has received 0.75% or more than 0.75% of votes in the last general elections held under the proportional system shall have the right to apply to an appropriate election commission not later than the 17th of July of the general election year, and request to participate in the elections with a sequence number that was assigned to it during the last general elections, except when the sequence number that was assigned to it during the last general elections has already been assigned to a party provided for by paragraph 2 of this article.
+3. An electoral subject/a candidate for electoral subject that has received 0.75% or more than 0.75% of votes in the last general elections held under the proportional system shall have the right to apply to an appropriate election commission not later than the 17th of July of the general election year, and request to participate in the elections with a sequence number that was assigned to it during the last general elections, except when the sequence number that was assigned to it during the last general elections approvided for by paragraph 2 of this article.